ulif/diceware-list/README.rst

   66664 éclat
   66665 élan
   66666 épée

-This is not a `diceware`_ implementation, but only a helper to create appropriate wordlists.

 The main target of `diceware-list` is to provide "good" wordlists.
 Wordlists are considered "good" if they